nkamatam/Exams/CDA/AWS CDA - Other AWS Services.md

 * up to a maximum total data write rate of 1 MB / second (including partition keys)
 * The data capacity of your sctream is a function fo teh number of Shrads that you specify for the stream.
 The total capacity of the stream is the sum of the capabilities of its shrads
 ### Kinesis Firehose
-* Producers are sending the data to Kinesis firehose ( no shrads and streams, no manual addition of shrads), can analys the data using Lambda .
+* Producers are sending the data to Kinesis firehose ( no shrads and streams, no manual addition of shrads.
+It is completely automated), You do not need to concern yourlsef about data consumers mining the data from Firehose.
+It can analyse the data using Lambda in real time.
 The anaytics  can be p-erformed on this data and that can be sent to S3.
+The anay=lytics on the data is completely optional.
 *
 *